Code-Institute-Submissions/i-love-this-game/README.md

 ## Features Left to Implement

 • A Media page, with YouTube iFrames of old NBA videos from the 80s and 90s.
 "NBA Action", "I Love This Game", etc....
 It would be a great add to this blog.
+This was one of two User Stories that were created, but not implemented in the final version of the project.

 • A rich-text editor to stylize the blog posts - CKEditor was actually implemented, but created so many issues with Cloudinary and the database that it was removed from the project at this stage.
 Maybe in a future iteration.
+This was the second of two User Stories that were created, but not implemented in the final version of the project.

 • Functionality that allows the user to delete a category created by himself/herself (on this iteration, the user is only allowed to create a category, not delete it).